radareorg/radare2-book/basic_commands/seeking.md

 Instead of using just numbers, we can use complex expressions, or basic arithmetic operations to represent the address to seek.

 To do this, check the ?$?
 Help message which describes the internal variables that can be used in the expressions.
-For example.
-This is the same as doing s+4
+For example, this is the same as doing s+4 .

 ```
 [0x00000000]> s $$+4
 ```

 From the debugger (or when emulating) we can also use the register names as references.
-They are loaded as flags with the .dr* command, which happens under the hood.
+They are loaded as flags with the `.dr*` command, which happens under the hood.

 ```
 [0x00000000]> s rsp+0x40
 ```

-Here's the full help of the s command.
+Here's the full help of the `s` command.
 We will explain in more detail below.

 ```
 [0x00000000]> s?